miketeo/pysmb/sphinx/source/index.rst

 that facilitates file sharing and printing between Windows machines, as well as with Linux machines via the Samba server application. pysmb is developed in Python 2.4.6, Python 2.7.1 and Python 3.2.3 and has been tested against shared folders on Windows XP SP3, Windows Vista, Windows 7 and Samba 3.x.

+The latest version of pysmb is always available at the pysmb project page at `miketeo.net <http://miketeo.net/wp/index.php/projects/pysmb>`_.

 License
 -------
 pysmb itself is licensed under an opensource license.